asbpm/agilebpm/README.md

-# asbpm
+# Agent Based Semantic Business Process Management Framework
-Agent based semantic business process execution framework
+ASBPM is a framework for designing, discovering and executing semantic business processes.